Your guide to the best football pubs in South London.

 - Decent beer.
 It’s a mystery why good beer and football don’t seem to mix more readily.
 It’s like they think we’ll drink anything, the clever buggers.

 If you can get all five, you’re golden.
-If not, fuck it, you’ll just have to make do.
+If not, fuck it, you’ll just have to make do with silver.

 Here’s where we go: